Coverage and Enrolment

 - How do I handle my accrued benefits when changing jobs?

-- transfer them to the contribution account under your new employer’s MPF scheme.
+- transfer your accrued benefits to your contribution account under the MPF scheme of your new employer; or

 - If I have not given any instructions to the MPF trustee on how to handle my accrued benefits since the cessation of my previous job, how would they handle the accrued benefits in my account?

 If the trustee of your scheme does not receive instructions on how to handle your accrued benefits within three months after receiving the notice of your cessation of employment from your former employer, the accrued benefits will automatically be transferred from the contribution account to a personal account under the scheme.
 They will continue to be invested in the same funds you chose in the original contribution account.

 You may subsequently change your fund choice or investment portfolio by giving new instructions to the trustee.
 Please contact your trustee for details.

 - Should I consolidate my MPF personal accounts if I have too many?